Thursday, December 26, 2024

 Around the same time, Putin’s godfather came under US sanctions and needed reliable people who could be used as a screen.
 First, this function was performed by Medvedchuk’s wife Oksana Marchenko, and then by Barimov.
 The lawyer became not only the manager and co-owner of several Russian projects associated with Medvedchuk, but also, probably, the supplier of his denominations and cars.

 The figure of Barimov is not the only evidence that Medvedchuk may be behind the seizure of Khotin’s assets.
 The day before the forceful takeover, Kayum Nafta changed the operator of its field.
 The bankruptcy trustee signed a new agency agreement with the company Innovative Oil and Gas Technologies (INGT), which was founded three days earlier and did not have the necessary work permits.
 There was one more detail - the new contractor was closely connected with Medvedchuk.
 Moreover, INGT became for Kayum not only an operator, but also a trader.
-The buyers of INGT turned out to be a company associated with Medvedchuk and the oil trader Investneftetrade, close to Rosneft.
+The buyers of INGT were a company associated with Medvedchuk and the oil trader Investneftetrade, close to Rosneft.

 The trace of Rosneft can be seen in almost all of Medvedchuk’s endeavors in the oil industry.
 Thanks to the Russian state-owned company and Investneftetrade, which is close to it, structures associated with Medvedchuk now have networks of gas stations in Ukraine and Russia; the Moscow Credit Bank (MCB), associated with Rosneft, helped Medvedchuk’s wife’s company assemble an oil holding in Russia and provided loans to refineries in Rostov region.